Your guide to the best children's bike trailers 2023

 Most, if not all bikes, will accommodate towing a trailer, although with the extra weight and drag it’s worth investing in some slightly larger sprockets to ensure your legs can cope.

-Depending on what model you opt for, many easily convert in to a push buggy, which thanks to its extra big wheels can be an ideal running buggy if the riding wasn’t enough, with some brands also converting to ski options too!
+Depending on what model you opt for many trailers easily convert in to a push buggy.
+These can also make ideal running buggies too and some brands have ski options too.

 As with bike seats, it’s recommended that a child is able to sit unaided before using a trailer, but the upper age limit variable, up to around 45/50kg making it a really versatile and usable piece of kit.
 Many trailers have baby slings to accommodate younger children but these are for when you’re pushing on foot rather than towing behind a bike.

 The Hamax Outback and Thule Chariot Cross have very similar multi-activity functions.
 They both have bike trailer and stroller kits included as standard, with jogger and skiing kits available separately.
 There are one or two child models for both and if you want to use as a stroller / jogger before your child is old enough to be towed in a bike trailer, then there’s an infant sling available for each.
 So how do you choose between them?